 Benefits of Showing the Last Updated Dates of Blog Posts

-Displaying articles dates is actually a good blogging practice as it gives your readers a better reading experience with an insight on the time an article was published.
+Displaying articles dates is actually a good blogging practice as it gives your readers an insight on the time an article was published.
 Nonetheless, blogs or websites publishing evergreen articles do better in generating traffic from search engines without dates on articles or with the last updated dates shown than with the initial publishing dates shown.
 This is because readers always want to read a more recent article instead of an old article.
-For instance, when you search for a keyword on Google and in the search result you see different articles with the same title, one dated 2010 and the other 2016.
-Which of them would you likely click on?
-I guess it would be the one dated 2016.
+For instance, when you search for a keyword on Google and in the search result you see different articles with the same title, one dated 2010 and the other 2022, which of them would you likely click on?
+I guess it would be the one dated 2022.
 Also, if you have an evergreen post blog, it would be better to not show any date at all if you don’t know how to display the last updated date than display the initial publishing date.
 This will leave the readers with no clue on the publishing date.
 What is important is that the post is evergreen and would still pass a very useful information in years to come.
 For example, a post with the title, ” Some Interview Questions and How to Answer Them“.
-Such article does not need a date to generate good traffic from search engines.
+Such articles do not need a date to generate good traffic from search engines.
 Though, it would do better with a very recent date shown.

 Why You Should not Remove the Posts Dates at all from Your Blog/Website

 In as much as blogs publishing evergreen articles do better with last updated dates or no date shown, some blogs especially those on the News niche should forget about it.
 I call these articles perishable articles as people stop surfing for them after a few days of publishing.
 News readers always want to know how recent a news is and always lookout for the date before clicking and removing the publishing dates on your blog would do more damage than good to your blog on search engines.
 Also, Instead of editing an old news article to show the last updated date, every new update on the news/information should be published in a fresh post as the date of a news post shows when an event likely held.